whatsrupp/CV/README.md

 - Writing a fully unit tested Graphql-Express node api.
 - Co-developing and architecting a clean, scalable front-end React app with a heavy focus on testing

-Today, chefs and their kitchens around London, from boutique to Michelin, are managing their dishes, ordering food and understanding if they're profitable quickly and without stress with the app!
+Today, hundreds of chefs and their kitchens around London, from boutique to Michelin, are managing their dishes, ordering food and understanding if they're profitable quickly and without stress with the app!

 Tech Stack: React, GraphQL, Node, Nancy, Mongodb, AWS Lambda, AWS EC2, NGINX.